Japan

 Arrive in the evening to settle in and discuss the cultural norms of Japan in preparation for your journey throughout the country.

 Begin the day by learning essential phrases in Japanese that will help you to immerse yourself more deeply in the culture and language of Japan.
-Then, use your hands to practice traditional Japanese garment dyeing on homespun fabric.
-Keep your hands active at the International Manga Museum through an interactive workshop that will invite you to create your own story under the guidance of a Manga-ka (artist).
+Visit Nijojo Castle.
+Then, use your hands to practice traditional Japanese garment dyeing.
+Create your own handkerchief to take home.

 Take a day trip to the city of Nara, Japan’s first permanent capital and home to the Todai-ji temple built in 752.
 At Todai-ji, see one of Japan’s largest bronze statues of Buddha and meet the local deer.
-Continue your cultural exploration at Kasuga Taisha, Nara’s most celebrated Shinto shrine.
-The shrine is adorned by hundreds of lanterns, only lit twice each year for the Lantern Festivals.
-Round out your day with a visit to the National Art Museum and a Buddhist Shakyo experience, reflecting on your journey so far.

 Later, at the Kiyomizu-dera temple, explore the picturesque architecture of Japanese-style gates, halls, and the Otowa waterfall.
 At the waterfall, visitors catch each of the three streams of pure water with ladles and pray for purification of their six senses and to make their wishes come true.